holochain/docs-pages/src/tutorials/coreconcepts/hello_gui.md

 Well done!
 You have a working GUI that can talk to your Holochain app.

+!!! success "Solution"
+    You can check the full solution to this tutorial on [here](https://github.com/freesig/cc_tuts/tree/hello_gui).

 ## Key takeaways
 - You can use regular, web front ends to connect to a conductor over WebSocket.
 - The simplest web front end requires JavaScript and HTML.